truenas/middleware/docs/userguide/freenas_intro.rst

 system that has been optimized for file storage and sharing.

 FreeNAS® provides a browser-based, graphical configuration interface.
 Its built-in networking protocols can be configured to provide storage access to a wide range of operating systems.
-A plugins system is provided for extending the built-in features by installing additional software.

 .. _What's New in |version|: